atrotter0/whats-on-tap/README.md

 * As a user, I am able to make an account and choose between being a regular user or an owner.
 * As a user, I am able to see the bars and beers in the Portland area.
 * As a user, I am able to add beers to my favorite list.
+* As a user, I am able to remove beers from my favorite list.
 * As a user, I am able to filter bars and beers by specific categories (rating, neighborhood, etc.)
 * As a user, I am able to see the details of the bars and beers.
 * As a user, I am able to see where a bar is on a map view.
-* As an owner, I am able to add beers and bars to the program.
+* As an owner, I am able to edit the information of my bar, and add beers to my taplist.
-* As an owner, I am able to edit the information of the bars and beers.
+* As an owner, I am able to remove beers from my taplist.
-* As an owner, I am able to delete bars and beers.
+* As an admin, I am able to create, edit, and delete bars and beers.

 ## Setup on OSX